haskell-servant/haskell-servant.github.io/tutorial/api-type.md

 ### `Delete`, `Get`, `Patch`, `Post` and `Put`

-These 5 combinators are very similar except that they obviously each describe a different HTTP method.
+These 5 combinators are very similar except that they each describe a different HTTP method.
 This is how they're declared

 ``` haskell